k3fair/COVID-19-ON-model/README.md

 All data needed to run simulations are included in the "InputFiles" folder.

+cmat_data_weighted.rds contains contact matrices; data adapted from https://github.com/kieshaprem/synthetic-contact-matrices

+PHUtoREGIONlinker_numeric.rds contains a key for linking Ontario's census divisions (regions) to the Public Health Units (PHU) they belong to

+Ondat_newKage_to2021-03-02.rds contains data on new reported COVID-19 cases in Ontario, grouped by age-class (data from https://covid-19.ontario.ca/data)

+ONdat_casesbyPHU_to2021-03-01.rs contains data on new reported COVID-19 cases in Ontario, grouped by PHU (data from https://covid-19.ontario.ca/data)

+mobilitydat-REAL_to2021-02-27_v4.rds contains data on mobility trends for retail and recreational locations (adapted from https://www.google.com/covid19/mobility/)

 covidHierData.rds contains the following objects (note that some are artefacts of a previous version of the model retained within the file to preseve the dimensions of certain data structures - these are denoted with an asterisk):

-• Distd50*: the proportion of people voluntarily distancing by day 21 of the outbreak, data from https://news.gallup.com/opinion/gallup/298310/americans-step-social-distancing-even-further.aspx
+• Distd50*: the proportion of people voluntarily distancing by day 21 of the outbreak (data from https://news.gallup.com/opinion/gallup/298310/americans-step-social-distancing-even-further.aspx)

 • testRat: estimate of the ratio of true infections to positive tests made by A Lachmann, Correcting under-reported covid-19 case numbers. medRxiv (2020).